makersacademy/frontend-api-challenge/README.md

 - Testing!!!
 Jest looks the way to go with React.
 - Maybe design my own API.
 Although I do like seeing all my coursemate's gibberish test Peeps.
+- Customize appearance.
+Maybe 4 or 5 themes you can select from.